Create a user: Migration guide

 Creating invited users

-Crucially, it is no longer possible to create a fully active user via a single API call, and the user not receiving an invitation email.
-The initial Create an invited user call will always result in creating a user account in the invited state and sending an email inviting the user to join the platform.
+Important: You can no longer create a fully active user via a single API call, and the user not receiving an invitation email.
+The Create an invited user call will create the user in the invited state and, by default, send an invitation email.

 Handling deleted users